The Waste Core Strategy and Development Management Policies document was adopted on 5 November 2012.

 Employment land is designated by local planning authorities as being suitable for employment uses such as general industry, including waste management.

 It is important to note that this document does not introduce any new policies to Hertfordshire’s Waste Local Plan, nor does it propose any new waste sites.

 Its purpose is to assist applicants who wish to develop waste management facilities on any of Hertfordshire’s Employment Land Areas of Search.

 We are currently reviewing our Waste Local Plan.

 We must review our adopted Waste Local Plan to assess whether the sites and policies set out in the Plan are still appropriate.
 We may also determine whether new sites or areas need to be identified for future waste management facilities.

 There are multiple stages of review where we will invite members of the public to comment on the emerging Plan.
 You can find out more about the Waste Local Plan review here.

-We are planning to adopt our new Waste Local Plan in 2021.
+We are planning to adopt our new Waste Local Plan in late 2021/ early 2022.

 As the Waste Planning Authority, we encourage the use of Site Waste Management Plans (SWMPs).
 See the policy (policy 12 Sustainable Design, Construction and Demolition on page 69) in the Hertfordshire Waste Development Framework.